 Highlights from Forward Guernsey's full policy suite can be found by scanning the QR code on the previous page.
+Outside the serve policy commitments

 Outside the core policy commitments, Forward Guernsey politicians will be free to vote as they wish.